smahalgavaiya/Our-World-Smartphone-Prototype-AR/README.md

 Welcome to the codebase for the Our World Smartphone Prototype AR.
 More documentation will be coming soon...

-For more info on this project check out the main repo here: https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK
+For more info on this project check out the main repo here:<br>
+https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK

-Also check out the main website: http://www.ourworldthegame.com
+Also check out the main website:<br>
+http://www.ourworldthegame.com

-This is built on top of the OASIS API, which can be found here: http://oasisplatform.world/swagger
+This is built on top of the OASIS API, which can be found here:<br>
+http://oasisplatform.world/swagger

 **NOTES:** use git config --global core.longpaths true for long paths error

-** Summary **
+**Summary**

 This uses the Unity 3D Game Engine with C# back-end code, this is a geo-location AR game similar to Pokemon Go but much more evolved and has been in R&D, planning, design phase since 2013...